 Working moms, we are completely in this together.
 Did you know?
 One in four of us are so overwhelmed with achieving work-life harmony that we cry alone at least once a week, according to a 2014 Care.com survey.
 Getting eight hours of quality sleep every day, excelling in our career, taking care of kids, managing chores, plus having family and personal time is not easy.

-Here's what other moms wanted to share with you, plus a quote from fellow wellness advocate Arianna Huffington to inspire you.
+Keep that in mind, and here's some more advice from other moms, plus a quote from fellow wellness advocate Arianna Huffington to inspire you.

 “I think while all mothers deal with feelings of guilt, working mothers are plagued by guilt on steroids!” — Arianna Huffington, Sleep Evangelist

 Working mom guilt is a “feeling that creeps in every so often that you aren't spending enough time with your children, and that by working, you're somehow not doing what is best for your children.
 I have it once every couple of weeks." — Amy Dugan, attorney at King & Fisher

 "I describe working mom guilt as the feeling that I should be home with my child.
 It's an ache in my chest that tells me my daughter needs me and she is safest with me.
 I have it when I am away on business trips, or when she is not feeling well.
 I probably have it about once a week!" — Meredith Jaeger, author published by Harper Collins

 "I thought it would be so easy working from home, more time with kids, my terms.
 Mom guilt was still happening because I had to carve out time for work (with no distractions).
 But I have it more now.
 I am “here” more, but the guilt is attributed to still not being 'present' all the time." — Eryn Vargo, founder, Moms Give Back